Skip to content

 Penalties: real numbers, not theoretical

-FBAR non-willful failure: $10,000 per violation per year, capped at $50,000 for non-willful cases under the IRS streamlined programme.
+non-willful failure: $10,000 per violation per year, capped at $50,000 for non-willful cases under the streamlined programme.
 Willful failure: greater of $129,210 or 50% of the account balance, per year.

-8938 failure: $10,000 initial + $10,000 for every 30 days after IRS notice, up to $50,000 + 40% of any underpaid tax.
+8938 failure: $10,000 initial + $10,000 for every 30 days after notice, up to $50,000 + 40% of any underpaid tax.

-For an Indian-American with $400k of NRO holdings undisclosed for 3 years across all three regimes, total exposure can run $400,000+ before any criminal exposure.
+For an Indian-American with $400k of holdings undisclosed for 3 years across all three regimes, total exposure can run $400,000+ before any criminal exposure.
 Most cases settle through streamlined disclosure at single-digit percentages of the principal.

 Streamlined disclosure: the path back if you've missed years